helloSystem/docs/user/troubleshooting.md

 ### 🚫 Do not upgrade packages without first locking the `hello` package

-Draft – offer simple guidance.
-Refer to https://github.com/helloSystem/ISO/issues/14#issuecomment-766393223 only if necessary.
+If you intend to run `pkg upgrade`, you must run this first:

+`sudo pkg lock hello`

+A future release of helloSystem will not require this lock.

-### 🚫 Do not attempt to update or upgrade FreeBSD using freebsd-update in experimental helloSystem
+### 🚫 Do not attempt use of freebsd-update commands with experimental helloSystem

-⚠ An upgraded system will cease to work as expected for some types of package installation/upgrade.
+⚠ An upgrade from FreeBSD `12.1-RELEASE` will cause helloSystem to cease working as expected for some types of package installation/upgrade.
 This includes installation of Falkon.

-Draft – maybe refer to https://github.com/helloSystem/Utilities/issues/33#issuecomment-779657535 or thereabouts.
+Technically: [Locking out root! – UNIX Administratosphere](https://administratosphere.wordpress.com/2007/11/01/locking-out-root/) describes the approach to locking that's taken by Mac OS X, and by currently available versions of helloSystem.
+Whilst not problematic with Apple's operating system, this approach is troublesome in the context of helloSystem because some types of [freebsd-update(8)](https://www.freebsd.org/cgi/man.cgi?query=freebsd-update(8)) command [must be run as root](https://cgit.freebsd.org/src/tree/usr.sbin/freebsd-update/freebsd-update.sh?id=48ffe56ac5b7adb5b851d32be12b2ec0f13705a4#n553).
+Advanced users may choose to:

+* enable the `root` user, and set a password

+– after which, operating system updates and upgrades may be performed without difficulty.

 ### FreeBSD logo on screen for more than five minutes

-It can take up to five minutes to start the system in Live mode.
-If you see the FreeBSD logo on screen for more than five minutes, then something might be wrong and you might need to restart the computer.
+With some hardware – particularly where the live system is written to a USB drive that's low-spec – it can take more than five minutes to start the system in live mode.
+If you see the FreeBSD logo on screen for longer, then something might be wrong and you might need to stop the computer.
+If you're reluctant to stop the computer, you can [occasionally key](https://hellosystem.github.io/docs/developer/boot.html#seeing-what-the-system-is-doing-while-the-graphical-boot-screen-is-shown) <kbd>Ctrl</kbd>-<kbd>T</kbd> to get some information about what the computer is doing.

-If – after five minutes – you're reluctant to stop the computer, you can occasionally [key Ctrl-T](https://hellosystem.github.io/docs/developer/boot.html#seeing-what-the-system-is-doing-while-the-graphical-boot-screen-is-shown) to get some information about what the computer is doing.
-If there is no change from one snippet to the next, across three or more snippets, you may reasonably assume that the computer needs to be restarted.
+If there is no change from one snippet of information to the next, across three or more snippets, you may reasonably assume that the computer must be started in a different way:

-* Please restart the computer.
-If normal use of the power button is not effective, press and hold.
+1. stop the computer – if normal use of the power button is not effective, press and hold
-* Then, please [start the computer in verbose mode](https://hellosystem.github.io/docs/developer/boot.html#boot-in-verbose-mode) to see any relevant error messages that may help in resolving the issue.
+2. [start in verbose mode](https://hellosystem.github.io/docs/developer/boot.html#boot-in-verbose-mode) to view error messages that will help to explain or resolve the issue.

 ### Boot stalls during `Replicate system image to swap-based memdisk`(seen during verbose boot)